Spirit rallies with pair of second-half goals for draw against Courage

 “The first half was — it was something,” Spirit Coach Kris Ward said.
 “I’m not sure exactly.
 That’s a question that I think the players are best to answer.
 I don’t think anything changed from our minds, and training yesterday was pretty lively.
 Sometimes these things just happen.”

-The Spirit hit their stride 13 minutes into the second half, when captain Andi Sullivan delivered a cross into the box for forward Trinity Rodman, who settled it at her feet and lifted a shot over the head of Courage goalie Katelyn Rowland.
+The Spirit hit its stride 13 minutes into the second half, when captain Andi Sullivan delivered a cross into the box for forward Trinity Rodman, who settled it at her feet and lifted a shot over the head of Courage goalie Katelyn Rowland.

-Within 10 minutes, Washington was level after Julia Roddar sent another cross into the box and Ashley Hatch ran onto it for a header, her second goal in as many games.
+Within 10 minutes, Washington was level after Julia Roddar sent another cross into the box and Ashley Hatch ran onto it for a header and her second goal in as many games.

 The draw was the Spirit’s third in as many Challenge Cup matches.